f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Validating Tenant Status via API
 ================================

 The command below will show the current state and status of the tenant.
-Remmber this has not been changed to the **Deployed** state yet.
+Remember it has not been changed to the **Deployed** state yet.

 .. code-block:: bash